Joan of Portugal

-Joan of Portugal (Joana [ʒuˈɐnɐ]; 31 March 1439 - June 13, 1475) was the Queen of Castile as the second wife of King Henry IV of Castile.
+Joan of Portugal (Joana [ʒuˈɐnɐ]; 31 March 1439 - 13 June 1475) was the Queen of Castile as the second wife of King Henry IV of Castile.
 The posthumous daughter of King Edward of Portugal and Eleanor of Aragon, she was born in the Quinta do Monte Olivete Villa, Almada.

 Early life

 Joan was born as one of nine children of King Edward of Portugal and his wife Eleanor of Aragon.
-Joan was born on the 31st of March, 1439 at Quinta do Monte Olivete (modern day Almeda), after her father's death.
+Joan was born on 31 March 1439 at Quinta do Monte Olivete (modern-day Almada), after her father's death.

 In 1440, Eleanor was politically outmaneuvered from the regency of Joan's brother Afonso and was forced into exile in Castile together with the infant Joan.
 In Castile, Joan and her mother lived at the monastery of Santa María de Medina del Campo, dependent on charity.
 Joan's mother was deeply unhappy as she longed for the children she had to leave behind in Portugal.
-In 1444 Eleanor applied for them to return to Portugal, but she died in February 1445 at Toledo.
+In 1444, Eleanor applied for them to return to Portugal, but she died in February 1445 at Toledo.
 There were rumors that she had been poisoned.

 After her mother's death, Joan was taken under the guardianship of her uncle Peter and was raised at court in Lisbon.